ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_LTC2311_v3.rst

   by software
 - Read only SPI.
 Only a **unidirectional** communication from the ADC to FPGA is possible.
-- Single ended output of the core interface.
-In order to interact with the analog adapter board which is connected via LVDS a differential buffer needs to be placed at the output of the IP core.
-The core itself only implements the communication logic.
+- Single ended and differential operation modes.
+In order to interact with the :ref:`analog adapter board <Analog_LTC2311_16_v3>`, the interface must be set to differential.
+In this case, an LVDS buffer is instantiated inside the IP core.

 Software Driver